ZijieZhaoMMHW/Logistic_EW/README.md

 Using Logistic Regression to evaluate the interaction between extreme warming and climate modes
 ==================================================================

-Logistic Regression (LR) could be used as a practical approach to examine the connection between binary variables and its potential covariates.
+Logistic Regression (LR) could be used as a practical approach to examining the connection between binary variables and its potential covariates.
 Here is a tutorial about how to use LR to evaluate the interaction between extreme warming and climate modes using MATLAB codes.

 Data description
 -------------